 We could obviously devote (and probably will in future) a separate article to this phase of MVP creation.
 There are lots of varying approaches to software development, each with its advantages and disadvantages.
 The waterfall methodology, for instance, follows a rigidly defined sequence of stages.

 At Heliotrope, (depending on the project) we like to use the Agile systems development methodology.
 In comparison with the linear waterfall lifecycle, which emphasises completing one stage before moving on to the next, Agile philosophy advocates an evolutionary approach based on the early delivery of increments.
-Key to the success of these projects is close cooperation between the user community and the developers, usually bridged by the product owner.
-Prioritisation of tasks is also key.
+Key to the success of these projects is close cooperation

 As mentioned previously, errors that occur during development are usually the result of lack of definition in the earlier stages.
 In an agile project, these are almost inevitable to some extent, and even welcomed if they generate discussion about the best way to move forward.
 The important thing is to keep the momentum up or developers can lose motivation.
 Developer Experience (DX) alongside Customer Experience (CX) and User Experience (UX) is increasingly being recognised as crucial to project success.